CaseyHaralson/pinkyring/README.md

 [^1]: Removable with pinkyring

 ## Development Mode
 The rest of this document will be about the development of this project, not the templates.
-If you are interested in the development of a project based on a template, check out the project source readme either in your project or from the appropriate link in the [templates section](#templates).
+If you are interested in the development of a project based on a template, check out the project source readme in your project or from the appropriate link in the [templates section](#templates).

 ### Local Pinkyring Install